ROCKY MOUNTAIN HOUSE, LEAVERITE

 Layout At A Glance

-The Rocky Mountain House, Leaverite and Northern Railway is an
+The Rocky Mountain House, Leaverite and Northern Railway

 large scale model railroad, nominally 1:22.5 or G Scale 3 foot